terminaldweller/mutator/README.md

 Here's a detailed list of what's currently available:<br/>
 mutator-lvl0(m0) will run static checks on the source code, which at the time of writing, includes SaferCpp, Misra-c:2004 and most of MSC2012 and MSC98 rules.<br/>
 Safercpp runs the automatic refactoring sets on your source code, automatically changing your code to use the SaferCpp libraries.<br/>
-mutator-lvl1 and mutator-lvl2 currently only have a few simple refactorings mostly related to code formatting.<br/>
+mutator-lvl1 is an experimental tool that builds your code as a shared object library and keep it in the memory, later to be used by bruiser to dynamically link against or even run.<br/>
-bruiser is an exciting yet experimental feature.
+bruiser is an interactive shell-like tool used to mutate the source code plus run the mutants.
 You can read about the idea in bruiser's directory.<br/>
 mutatord, the mutator server and the client are also provided as optional features.<br/>

 #### So why should I choose to use m0 over another static analysis tool?